 Since its inception, International Women’s Day has grown into a global celebration of past and present accomplishments of women, and as an opportunity to look ahead to the untapped potential and opportunities for future generations of women.

 In 1945, the Charter of the United Nations became the first international agreement to affirm the principal of equality between women and men.
-With that belief in mind, the UN celebrated its first official International Women's Day in 1975, almost 41 years ago.
+With that belief in mind, the UN celebrated its first official International Women's Day in 1975, 42 years ago.

 Events in Paris